Strings (band): 2018 to 2021: 30

-On 25 March 2021, Faisal Kapadia and Bilal Maqsood officially announced that the band is coming to an end over Instagram.
+On 25 March 2021, Faisal Kapadia and Bilal Maqsood officially announced that the band is coming to an end on Instagram.

 Music

 Language

 From their debut album Strings to their fifth album Koi Aanay Wala Hai, all Strings' songs are in Urdu.
 Most lyrics are by Anwar Maqsood; a few songs are by his son, musician Bilal Maqsood, and writer Zehra Nigah.

 Influences

 Strings' music is influenced by Eastern classical music and Western rhythms.
 With an emphasis on Eastern melodies (including a touch of raga in the vocals), the band use flute and sarangi to give their vocals an Eastern touch.
-Songs like "Duur" and "Sar Kiye Yeh Pahar" (from Duur) and "Kahani Mohabat Ki" (from Dhaani) are examples of this influence.
+Songs such as "Duur" and "Sar Kiye Yeh Pahar" (from Duur) and "Kahani Mohabat Ki" (from Dhaani) are examples of this influence.
 Other songs, such as "Sohniyae" and "Najane Kyun" (from Dhaani) have elements of rock music.
 Bands influencing Strings include Junoon and Nazia and Zoheb.

 Style

 Strings perform a blend of Western music and classical Eastern music, combining rhythmic guitar riffs with the tranquility of Eastern music.
 Their music is also based on worldly issues, emphasising world peace.
 Their music (such as "Ab Khud Kuch Karna Paray Ga", "Beirut", "Jheet Lo Dil" and "Titliyan") has helped keep national spirits high.
 Their music has been enjoyed by Pakistani youth for over ten years, compensating internationally for the departure of Vital Signs and Nazia and Zoheb.
 While Nusrat Fateh Ali Khan promoted Qawwali music and Junoon rock music, Strings blend Pakistani pop, classical music and rhythms on stringed instruments.

 Although Strings' music revolves around a male lead singer, the band has also featured other artists on their albums.
 Since the release of their third album, Duur, their music has combined Eastern and Western music.
 Their fourth and fifth albums (Dhaani and Koi Aanay Wala Hai) featured rock songs such as "Sohniyae", "Mera Bichra Yaar", "Koi Aanay Wala Hai" and "Jab Say Tumko".
 Several of the band's singles have been used on soundtracks for Bollywood and Hollywood films, including "Najane Kyun" (Spider-Man 2), "Zinda Hoon" (Zinda) and "Aakhri Alvida" (Shootout at Lokhandwala).